pate87/how-to-collaborate-on-Github-project/README.md

    I want to be a part of the Onchain Squad Team but my name is missing in the README.md file.
 Please add me.
    ```

-2. After you have sent your issue, you go through the debugging and collaboration phase.
+2. After you have submitted your issue, you go through the debugging and collaboration phases.

    1. Fork and clone this repository </br>